BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 #### Outline of the proof of converse statement:

-There are 2 proofs of converse statement in the original [1974 Balkema, de Haan paper](https://projecteuclid.org/journals/annals-of-probability/volume-2/issue-5/Residual-Life-Time-at-Great-Age/10.1214/aop/1176996548.full) and [1975 Pickands](https://www.jstor.org/stable/2958083?seq=13) paper.
+There are 2 proofs of converse statement: in the original [1974 Balkema, de Haan paper](https://projecteuclid.org/journals/annals-of-probability/volume-2/issue-5/Residual-Life-Time-at-Great-Age/10.1214/aop/1176996548.full) and [1975 Pickands paper](https://www.jstor.org/stable/2958083?seq=13).

 Both proofs are completely unintelligible to me.